-Everything about the youth health care is described in details in the chapter 7.
+Everything about youth health care is described in details in the chapter 7.
+Health and Well-Being.

 Financial services

 Within the system of education of awarding state scholarships, it is within the competence of the Ministry of Science and Education.
 One of the scholarship categories refers to socioeconomic status.